vEnhance/1802/src/triple.typ

 Because the $(x^2+y^2+z^2)^(3/2)$ is so awkward to work with, you will commonly do a certain change-of-variables called _spherical coordinates_.
-We'll explain this in the next section, @sec-sph.
+We'll explain this in the next chapter, @sec-sph.

 == [EXER] Exercises